 Want to know how we cope and stay sane amidst all the client requests and workloads we handle daily?
 Memes.
 Lots of funny marketing memes, most of which we customize for kicks.

 We don’t browse and tweak memes all the time (okay, maybe a couple of hours a week).
-But admit it or not, entertaining memes spark creativity in the marketing space.
+But admit it or not, entertaining memes in marketing spark creativity in our line of work.
 You can even learn a thing or two with them.